Dr. Yarom Polsky

 Partners: Lawrence Berkeley National Laboratory, University of Oklahoma, California Department of Water Resources (funding partner).

-Project 5.17: Data-Driven Fault Detection and Process Control for Potable Reuse with Reverse Osmosis; PI: Andy Salveson (Carollo Engineers, Inc.)
+Project 5.17 Data-Driven Fault Detection and Process Control for Potable Reuse with Reverse Osmosis Lead: Andy Salveson, Carollo Engineers, Inc.

 This project will use machine learning and artificial intelligence to reduce energy and chemical use, improve operational support, increase treatment system uptime, and improve confidence in purified water quality.